 - Parsimony of process.
 When you purchase from a buy here, pay here dealership, the car-buying process is simplified.
 You shop for, negotiate, and pay for your vehicle, all with the same company and customer service team.

 - High interest rates.
-Although in-house financing may cater to borrowers with little or no creditworthiness, rates can be much higher than the ones you’d find at third-party lenders, according to the CFPB.
+In-house financing may cater to borrowers with little or no credit.
+However, auto loan rates can be much higher than the ones you’d find at third-party lenders, according to the CFPB.

 - You could end up borrowing more than the vehicle is actually worth.
 Traditional lenders typically limit the amount they lend based on a vehicle’s stated worth.
 It’s a figure known as the “buy rate.”
 But dealerships have the discretion to create loan agreements for higher totals.
 This often inflates the figure to compensate for their part in handling the financial transaction.
 This means you could end up overpaying for your vehicle not just in interest but in principle.